 The Generating Unit-Peak-Hour Period Availability metric is applicable to all generation resources committed to serve load either under Reliability Pricing Model with a non-Capacity Performance commitment prior to 2018/2019 Delivery Year or under the Fixed Resource Requirement Alternative prior to the 2019/2020 Deliver Year .
 It is not applicable to wind and solar generation.
 PJM will directly measure generation availability performance during peak load periods.
 The peak hour periods are defined based on the summer and winter operating periods when high demand conditions are likely to occur and therefore generation performance is most critical to maintaining system reliability.
-The peak hour periods include: The hour ending 15:00 local prevailing time (LPT) through the hour ending 19:00 LPT on any day during the calendar months of June through August that is not a Saturday, Sunday, or a federal holiday, and the hour ending 8:00 LPT through the hour ending 9:00 LPT and the hour ending 19:00 LPT through the hour ending 9:00 LPT and the hour ending 19:00 LPT through the is not a Saturday, Sunday, or a federal holiday, and February that is not a Saturday, Sunday, or a federal holiday.
+The peak hour periods include: The hour ending 15:00 local prevailing time (LPT) through the hour ending 19:00 LPT on any day during the calendar months of June through August that is not a Saturday, Sunday, or a federal holiday, and the hour ending 8:00 LPT through the hour ending 9:00 LPT and the hour ending 19:00 LPT through the hour ending 20:00 LPT on any day during the calendar months of January and February that is not a Saturday, Sunday, or a federal holiday.
 The total number of hours is approximately 500, and can vary from year to year.